KarlUlbaek/NIH-Pneumothorax-prediction-with-noisy-labels/README.md

 The code is based on Ninas repo and in particular her "prediction.py" i.e. her training loop.

-The code is pure spaghetti as I spend no time to clean it up and will most likely not run on your machine without a bit of tinkering.
-The reason is simple: I spend way too much time as is and do not intend spend time on cleaning code and making sure it is reproducible on other machines when I doubt that anyone is actually gonna want to run in anyway.
+The code is pure spaghetti as I spend next to no time cleaning and refactoring it and it will most likely not run on your machine without a bit of tinkering.
+The reason is simple: I do not intend spend time on cleaning code and making sure it is reproducible on other machines when I doubt that anyone is actually gonna want to run in anyway.
 However if it is the case that you are interested in running my code ill gladly help out explaining it or making it run.